 Applicants need to be geographically, socially and ethnically diverse.
 They must also have demonstrated impartial, non-partisan leadership.
 During the application/nomination process, they must submit a 300-word statement regarding their qualifications; this is in addition to the application.
 Applicants are subject to a background check by the San Diego Police Department and must submit their Social Security Number for this purpose, if requested by the Clerk.
 All sensitive information is kept confidential.
-Additionally, all applicants will be required to submit a Statement of Economic Interests (Form 700) to disclose personal assets and income; this form will be submitted electronically via the City Clerk's Electronic Filing System and is a public document.
+Additionally, all applicants will be required to submit a Statement of Economic Interests (Form 700) to disclose personal assets and income; this form is a public document.

 Following the application and the 60-day nomination period that commences May 1, 2020, the Appointing Authority, a panel of three (3) retired judges, selects a panel of nine (9) Commissioners and two (2) alternates who make the Redistricting Commission geographically, socially and ethnically diverse.
 Each successful appointee must have a high degree of competency to carry out the responsibilities of the Commission; and have demonstrated their capacity to serve impartially in a non-partisan role.

 For further questions or concerns, see the Frequently Asked Questions, call (619) 533-4000, or email [email protected].